lyshenshou99/chest_xray/chest_xray/train/readme.md

-Here is the folder of training set.
+Here is the folder of train image set.